jakemcc/emacs.d/README.md

 ## Interesting bits

+This project loads system specific emacs lisp files both at the beginning and end of evaluation `init.el`.
+This allows a user to override or set up their own custom configuration independently of the main configuration.
+The files that are loaded are based off the `system-name` nad `user-login-name`.
+Look at the function `load-system-specific-configs` in the `init.el` for details

+A function `install-package` is made available early while loading `init.el`.
+If you wanted to install the package `align-cljlet` then in one of the user override files you would specify `(install-package 'algin-cljlet)`.

 Has some additional functionality added for working in Clojure.
 Some of them include improving paredit usage in the repl, adding [clj-refactor](https://github.com/magnars/clj-refactor.el), using